A new breast cancer warning tool enters clinics

-BRIDGES, or Breast Cancer Risk after Diagnostic Gene Sequencing, is a Horizon 2020-funded initiative co-ordinated by the Leiden University Medical Centre, in the Netherlands, aimed to do just that, bringing together a multidisciplinary team, data and expertise from clinical genetics, epidemiology, bioinformatics, statistics, and gene biology.
+BRIDGES, or Breast Cancer Risk after Diagnostic Gene Sequencing, a Horizon 2020-funded project run by the Leiden University Medical Centre in The Netherlands, brought together experts from different fields: from clinical genetics, epidemiology, bioinformatics, statistics, and gene biology.

-In Australia, researchers from QIMR Berghofer Medical Research Institute and the University of Melbourne were partners in the scheme, partly funded by the National Health and Medical Research Council (NHMRC) through its Funding Scheme targeting Australian-EU Collaborative Research.
+Australian researchers from QIMR Berghofer Medical Research Institute and the University of Melbourne were amongst the 17 participating institutions, with support from the National Health and Medical Research Council.